-In this final post about split sharpening I will provide a method of sharpening lighten and darken components of the Unsharp Mask in a way that will allow for changing all the parameters even after multiple saves, edits, etc. (Part 1 and Part 2) Of course, in most instances sharpening will be the last step to be performed anyway, but if after making a print you realize that the sharpening parameters need to be change you will be able to do that.
-The secret is: Smart Objects!
+In this final post about split sharpening I will provide a method of sharpening lighten and darken components of the Unsharp Mask in a way that will allow for changing all the parameters even after multiple saves, edits, etc. (Part 1 and Part 2) Of course, in most instances sharpening will be the last step to be performed anyway, but if after making a print you realize that the sharpening parameters need to be changed you will be able to do that.
+The secret is Smart Objects!

 Let’s get going:

 - Download Ekin Sharpen and extract the contents to a known location

 - Although the extracted action, Ekin Sharpen.atn, the file can remain in any folder you can easily locate, you may want to copy it where Photoshop keeps these action files.
 On Windows systems, they are stored in:

 - Start Photoshop, open Actions palette if not open

 - Click on the panel menu icon on the top right corner of the panel and choose Load Actions

 - Navigate where you saved the Ekin Sharpen action collection and click on OK to load it.
 Double-clicking on the Ekin Sharpen.atn file will also load the action set but you are probably better off knowing where the action file resides.
 You decide.